Ferdinand Marcos: Death and burial

-The body of Ferdinand Marcos was stored in a refrigerated crypt at the Ferdinand E. Marcos Presidential Center in Batac, Ilocos Norte until 2016.
+The body of Marcos was stored in a refrigerated crypt at the Ferdinand E. Marcos Presidential Center in Batac, Ilocos Norte until 2016.

 Marcos was admitted to the hospital on January 15, 1989, with pneumonia and underwent a series of operations.
 In his dying days, Marcos was visited by Vice President Salvador Laurel.
-During the visit, Marcos offered to return 90% of his ill-gotten wealth to the Filipino people in exchange for a burial in the Philippines beside his mother, an offer also disclosed to Enrique Zobel.
+During the visit, Marcos offered to return 90% of his ill-gotten wealth to the Filipino people in exchange for a burial in the Philippines besides his mother, an offer also disclosed to Enrique Zobel.
 However, Marcos's offer was rebuffed by the Aquino government and by Imelda.

-Marcos died at St. Francis Medical Center in Honolulu at 12:40 a.m (HST) on September 28, 1989, of kidney, heart, and lung ailments, 17 days after his 72nd birthday.
-Moments after, the younger Ferdinand eulogised his late father by stating, "Hopefully friends and detractors alike will look beyond the man to see what he stood for: his vision, his compassion and his total love of country".
+Marcos died at St. Francis Medical Center in Honolulu at 12:40 a.m.
+(HST) on September 28, 1989, of kidney, heart, and lung ailments, 17 days after his 72nd birthday.
+Moments after, the younger Ferdinand eulogised his late father by stating, "Hopefully friends and detractors alike will look beyond the man to see what he stood for: his vision, his compassion, and his total love of country."

 Marcos was interred in a private mausoleum at Byodo-In Temple on the island of Oahu.

+According to Roberto Ongpin, Marcos had two kidney transplants.
+The first one came from his son Bongbong but was rejected by his body.
+Several years later, soldier in the presidential security group who was from his Batac hometown in Ilocos Norte was the donor.
+The organ kept him alive until he died.

-The Aquino government refused to allow Marcos's body to be brought back to the Philippines, which ultimately happened four years later.
+The Aquino government initially refused to allow Marcos's body to be brought back to the Philippines, which ultimately happened four years later.

 From 1993 to 2016, Marcos's remains were interred inside a refrigerated, frozen crypt in Batac, Ilocos Norte, where his son, Ferdinand Jr., and eldest daughter, Imee, became the local governor and congressional representative, respectively.

 A large bust of Ferdinand Marcos (inspired by Mount Rushmore) was commissioned by the tourism minister, Jose Aspiras, and carved into a hillside in Benguet.
 It was subsequently destroyed, allegedly by left-wing activists, members of a local tribe who had been displaced by construction of the monument, and looters hunting for the legendary Yamashita treasure.